Skip to Content

 Anthony Capobianco

-Anthony Capobianco, Multimedia Editor
+Anthony Capobianco, A&E Editor

-Anthony Capobianco is serving his second year on staff as the Multimedia Editor.
+Anthony Capobianco is serving his third year on staff as the A&E Editor.
 Capobianco likes to create films, or videos about real life or fiction.
 He mainly specializes in the editing and brainstorming of them.
 He likes to create films and videos to express himself in his favorite way possible.
 Capobianco also likes to write articles, music and stories.
 He’s been writing for a large portion of his life and is excited to keep going for the Trail.
 He likes to write to bring light or awareness about issues that either are not talked about enough or are “taboo” subjects.
-Capobianco plans on making high quality multimedia projects for the Trail.
-He hopes that The Trail can get the SNO multimedia badge and have another successful year.
+Capobianco plans on making high quality multimedia projects and reviews for the Trail.
+He hopes that The Trail can get all the SNO badges and have another successful year.

 Cari Heinonen